 Known for its rugged, even somewhat rough design, the legendary family of sporty chronographs welcomes the new member: the gorgeous Audemars Piguet Royal Oak Offshore Queens Road (ref.
 26198TI.OO.D101CR.01).
 Featuring an eye-catching combination of black and red of the dial and strap, as well as cold grey of its sand-blasted titanium body, the new timepiece makes a strong statement.

 One of the most desirable watches to those preferring a deliberately tough, manly exterior styling to their chronographs, the Royal Oak Offshore, has just been revealed as yet another limited edition.
 The AP ROO Queens Road is dedicated to the first road in Hong Kong built by the British administration between the years 1841 and 1843.

 Although the cause for celebration is a little far-fetched, it is always a pleasure to see yet another member of the mighty family that Mr. Arnold Schwarzenegger loves so much.

-The new edition is delivered in a large titanium case measuring 42 millimeters in width and almost 15 millimeters in thickness.
+The new edition arrives in a large titanium case measuring 42 millimeters in width and almost 15 millimeters in thickness.

 As usual, the AP ROO doesn’t take too much space on a person’s wrist, but the proportions of the body make it look really massive, even, if you are a skinny type, ridiculously so.
 If you plan to order it from an online retailer, make sure you first try it in a brick-and-mortar shop closest to your location.

 Part of the blame for the timekeeper’s impressive girth goes to the self-winding Audemars Piguet Calibre 3126/3840 that powers this cold beauty.